 I was beginning to worry that too much time had passed since her last litter (if you don't breed a doe for more than six months, it can be very difficult or impossible).
 The breeder I bought her from suggested I try a different buck and let them live together in a pen for a couple days.
 Long story short, this worked.
 Sort of.

 It was so exciting to feel Envy's plump tummy and wiggles on day 30...but it wasn't so fun on day 31 and 32.
 Finally, on the afternoon of day 32, I found a stillborn kit on the floor of Envy's cage.
 It looked normal size, and I knew she had to have more inside her still.

 I'm sure there will be many other frustrating situations that I will encounter, but these are just a few of the reasons why breeding Holland Lops in particular can be tricky.
-So, the next time you find your jaw dropping at a $100+ price tag for a Holland Lop bunny or need to explain to your significant other why a Holland Lop costs so much more than that cute pudgy white bunny on Craigslist, keep this page bookmarked.
+They are a dwarf breed with compact bodies, making kindling difficult, assuming they want to breed in the first place!
+So, the next time you find your jaw dropping at a hefty price tag for a Holland Lop bunny or need to explain to your significant other why a Holland Lop costs so much more than that mixed breed bunny on Craigslist, keep this page bookmarked.
 There's more to it than a quick visit from the fertile bunny fairy! ...but these adorable floppy-eared fuzzy balls of cuteness are worth the time, effort, and cost in my opinion. :)